stahtews/Simulation-of-Fluid-Dynamics-/README.md

 # Simulation-of-Fluid-Dynamics-
 Parallelizing Wave Diffusion with MPI and OpenMP

-The focus of assignment 2 is to parallelize the serial 2D Wave program which diffuses along x and y axis using Hybrid of MPI and OpenMP strategies .
+The focus is to parallelize the serial 2D Wave program which diffuses along x and y axis using Hybrid of MPI and OpenMP strategies .
 The height of Wave at any point in time t is calculated using Schroedinger’s wave dissemination algorithm by using Z[t-1], Z[t-2] and neighboring point values.